Hunting Restrictions

 Attention: Wild turkey is not considered small game.
 Consequently, these provisions apply in full to this species.

-A public road designates any road whose upkeep is the responsibility of a municipality, a government or one of its agencies and on which are found one or more pavements open to the public circulation of motor vehicles, except for roads subject to the administration of the ministère des Ressources naturelles et de la Faune or of the ministère de l’Agriculture, des Pêcheries et de l’Alimentation or maintained by one of them.
+A public road is any road whose maintenance is the responsibility of a municipality, a government or one of its agencies, and on which one or more pavements are open to public vehicular traffic, with the exception of roads under the administration of the Ministère des Ressources naturelles et de la Faune or the Ministère de l'Agriculture, des Pêcheries et de l'Alimentation, or maintained by one of them.

 Poster - Ban on hunting on private land (french version only)